 Our Display Solutions line of products provide flat panel display solutions to major suppliers of large and small flat panel displays.
-These products include source and gate drivers and timing controllers that cover a wide range of flat panel displays used in mobile communications, automotives, entertainment devices, IT applications such as monitors, notebook PCs, tablet PC and TVs applied with liquid crystal display (LCD), organic light emitting diodes (OLED) and Micro light emitting diode (Micro LED) panel.
-Since 2007, we have designed and manufactured OLED display driver integrated circuit (IC) products.
+These products include source and gate drivers and timing controllers that cover a wide range of flat panel displays used in mobile communication, automotive, entertainment devices, IT applications such as monitors, notebook PCs, tablet PC and TVs applied with liquid crystal display ("LCD"), organic light emitting diodes ("OLED") and micro light emitting diode ("Micro LED") panel.
+Since 2007, we have designed and manufactured OLED display driver integrated circuit ("IC") products.
 Our current portfolio of OLED solutions address a wide range of resolutions ranging from HD (High Definition) to UHD (Ultra High Definition) for a wide range of applications including smartphones, TVs, automotive and IT applications such as monitors, notebook PCs, tablet PCs as well as AR/VRs.

-Our Power Solutions business line produces power management semiconductor products including discrete and integrated circuit solutions for power management in communications, consumer, computing, servers, automotive, and industrial applications.
-These products include metal oxide semiconductor field effect transistors (MOSFETs), insulated-gate bipolar transistors (IGBTs), AC-DC/DC-DC converters, LED drivers, regulators and power management integrated circuits (PMICs) for a range of devices, including televisions, smartphones, mobile phones, wearable devices, desktop PCs, notebooks, tablet PCs, other consumer electrics, automotive, and industrial applications such as power suppliers, e-bikes, solar inverters, LED lighting and motor drives.
+Our Power Solutions business line produces power management semiconductor products including discrete and integrated circuit solutions for power management in communication, consumer, computing, servers, automotive, and industrial applications.
+These products include metal oxide semiconductor field effect transistors ("MOSFETs"), insulated-gate bipolar transistors ("IGBTs"), AC-DC/DC-DC converters, LED drivers, regulators and power management integrated circuits ("PMICs") for a range of devices, including televisions, smartphones, mobile phones, wearable devices, desktop PCs, notebooks, tablet PCs, other consumer electrics, automotive, and industrial applications such as power suppliers, e-bikes, solar inverters, LED lighting and motor drives.

 Our wide variety of analog and mixed-signal semiconductor products combined with our mature technology platform allow us to address multiple high-growth end markets and rapidly develop and introduce new products and services in response to market demands.
-Our design center and substantial manufacturing operation in Korea place us at the core of the global electronics device supply chain.
+Our design center in Korea and substantial manufacturing operation in global place us at the core of the global electronics device supply chain.
 We believe this enables us to quickly and efficiently respond to our customers' needs, and allows us to better serve and capture additional demand from existing and new customers.
-Certain of our OLED products are produced using external 12-inch foundries.
-Through a strategic cooperation with external 12-inch foundries, we are managing to ensure outsourcing wafers at competitive price and produce quality products.
+Certain of our OLED products are produced using external foundries.
+Through a strategic cooperation with external foundries, we manage to ensure outsourcing wafers at competitive price and produce quality products.